WebReflection/dom4/README.md

 The [implemented test](test/dom4.js) is conform to [current specifications](https://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-rootnode-prepend).

+Other fixes/standardized behaviors include:

-Latest version includes tested specs for [classList](http://www.w3.org/TR/dom/#domtokenlist), included forced fixes for iOS 5.1 and Nokia ASHA Xpress Browser and early implementations plus [CustomEvent](http://www.w3.org/TR/dom/#customevent) constructor for all browsers.
+  * [classList](http://www.w3.org/TR/dom/#domtokenlist), with forced fixes for iOS 5.1 and Nokia ASHA Xpress Browser and early implementations
+  * [CustomEvent](http://www.w3.org/TR/dom/#customevent) constructor for all browsers down to IE8

-The **DOM4** license is Mit Style
+The **DOM4** license is Mit Style.

 If you need other polyfills too [have a look at another DOM-shim repo](https://github.com/Raynos/DOM-shim).